Drone Liability Insurance

-An Emerging Risk for the Real Estate Industry
+An Emerging Risk

 The use of drones has been identified as an emerging trend within the real estate industry, and thus is a new risk to be managed.
 Liability for property damage or bodily injury arising out of the use, or operation of drone aircraft can and will be imposed by law on licensed industry members, REALTORS®, brokerage firms and associations.
 The standard Commercial General Liability policy does not include, nor is it intended to insure the use, or operation of drone aircraft in connection with REALTOR®, brokerage, or association services.
 Insurance policies must be put in place to ensure that the commercial usage of drones is properly insured.
 No matter which party, there is an exposure and a separate policy would be required to cover the exposure.